Humanizing Online Teaching & Learning

 What is humanizing?

 Humanizing starts with cultivating your human presence online to asynchronously welcome and greet your students when they log into Canvas, setting up intentional strategies to get to know your individual students as more than names on a screen, identifying those who will benefit from your high touch the most, and adapting your asynchronous online teaching accordingly.
 Once you’ve established a relationship anchored in care and trust, you are poised to become a “warm demander” (Kleinfeld, 1975) and support the cognitive development of all your students.
 When a human knows another human believes in them, it is our nature to lean in and try not to let that person down.
-That is why humanizing is the single most essential requirement in designing a fall online course.
+That is why humanizing is the single most essential requirement in designing an online course.

 With that context in mind, we invite you to explore the newest CVC-OEI/@ONE Pocket PD Guide: Humanizing Online Teaching & Learning, embedded below.
 The guide, intended to support asynchronous online teaching, will introduce you to the research and theoretical frameworks that underpin humanizing, stress the pedagogy of culturally responsive teaching that fuels humanizing, and provide you with a few concrete practices to humanize your online course.
 And, of course, you’ll also find a few friendly faces in the guide to support you including Tracy Schaelen of Southwestern College; Fabiola Torres of Glendale Community College; and Sarah Williams of Foothill College.